Yodata/real-estate/src/pages/index.md

 Learn how to use the free realestate events. {% .lead %}

+This document describes an event vocabulary for automating business processes across organizational boundaries in the residential real estate domain.

+The vocabulary and related libraries are 100% open-source software actively maintained by a small but passionate community of developers and supported by forward-thinking real estate businesses.

 {% quick-links %}

 {% quick-link title="Introduction" icon="installation" href="/about-the-project" description="Step-by-step guides to setting up your system and installing the library." /%}